peltzhahn/sdwan-sin-iccp/README.md

 > **Performance Analysis of a Hybrid and Resilient SD-WAN for Mission-Critical Applications in the Brazilian Electric Power Sector**
 > M. P. L. H. Barbosa, M. H. C. Dias, and G. F. C. de Queiroz.

-The simulator models the transmission of ICCP (IEC 60870-6) messages from a substation SCADA server to the operator's control center over a Wide Area Network, comparing legacy and SD-WAN architectures (with and without hardware/link replication) under different network degradation conditions.
+The simulator models the transmission of ICCP (IEC 60870-6) messages from a substation SCADA server to the operator's control center over a Wide Area Network, comparing legacy and SD-WAN architectures (with and without hardware replication) under different network degradation conditions.

 ---